 Although you’re probably nodding your head “yes,” you might also be thinking, “Well, I have to put dinner on the table, go through my stack of bills and do this, that and another chore, too…”

 For many of us, entering through our front door brings a whole new set of stressors to the day.
-While we can’t ignore these responsibilities, it’s important to make your home a place where you can take a deep breath and recharge your batteries.
+While we can’t ignore these responsibilities, it’s important to make your home a place where you can take a deep breath and recharge your batteries, especially if you work from home and want to maintain work-life balance.
 So how can you make your living space more calming for you and your family?
 And how can you do it without piling on even more stress?

 “A good strategy for reducing household stress is to maintain a home that is clean, organized, simple and beautiful,” says Brooke Campbell, who is the Manager of the Employee Fitness Center and Center for Employee Resilience at Regions Hospital.
 “Setting timely goals that you can meet regularly is key.”